nextauthjs/next-auth/docs/docs/reference/06-adapters/00-overview.md

 title: Overview
 ---

-Using a Auth.js / NextAuth.js adapter you can connect to any supported database service or even several different services at the same time.
+Using a Auth.js / NextAuth.js adapter you can connect to any database service or even several different services at the same time.
 The following listed official adapters are created and maintained by the community:

 <div class="adapter-card-list">
   <a href="/reference/adapter/prisma" class="adapter-card">